Conventional Treatment Options

 There are many forms of anxiety including post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), panic disorder, phobias, social anxiety disorder (SAD), agoraphobia, and generalized anxiety disorder (GAD).

 These guidelines underscore that drugs are far from a complete solution.
-To maximize recovery, anxiety is best considered in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available.
+To maximize recovery, anxiety is best viewed in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (see free monograph).
 This full view helps individuals and their practitioners make the most informed choices about care.

 Antidepressants: benefits, risks, & limitations